 “This is a great step for the Coaching sector.
 Coaches are helping and caring professionals, and naturally seen as a go-to support resource when a client experiences something upsetting or distressing – sometimes, client’s will also want to tell their Coach about historic issues of emotional or psychological concern.

 A fear for many Coaches is of not knowing how to handle such conversations effectively.
-The CRISIS Schema® will help them to do just that – enhancing their Coaching skills, and supporting the psychological safety of their clients.”
+CRISIS will help them to do just that – enhancing their Coaching skills, and supporting the psychological safety of their clients.”

-The CRISIS Schema® workshop educates and empowers delegates with the knowledge and skills required to provide effective support for people following stressful, distressing or traumatic experiences.
+The CRISIS workshop educates and empowers delegates with the knowledge and skills required to provide effective support for people following stressful, distressing or traumatic experiences.

 What is the CRISIS Schema®?